getCannaBiz/cannabiz-menu/readme.txt

 == Description ==

-### The complete marijuana dispensary menu solution for WordPress
+### The complete online menu solution for dispensaries

 WP Dispensary is open source canna-tech for dispensary and delivery services who need a simple way to manage online product menus and let patients place orders directly through their own website.